ENGINEERING MATERIALS - 2019/0

-Completion of the progress requirements of Level HE2.
+ENG1063 (Materials and Statics) and completion of the progress requirements of Level HE2.

 An overview of materials selection.
 The importance of resource management (materials and energy) and the need to design for end of life: re-use and recycling.
 [3L]

-Major engineering Case Study: BP [2L]
+Major engineering Case Study: The materials challenges of subsea oil extraction.
+[2L]

 |Assessment type||Unit of assessment||Weighting|